Acknowledgement & Acceptance

 life.
 Remember you too are

-from the psychological effects
+recovering from the psychological effects

 of living with the addiction.
 Be